Baystation12/Baystation12-Lore/Section 3.md

 - **Aussec Armory**

 A minor name alongside weapons manufacturers like Hephaestus and NanoTrasen, Aussec Armory is nevertheless a well known name in firearms.
 Continuing to produce ballistics instead of energy weaponry, Aussec is seen by some to be behind the times, but many mercenary and private security firms swear by, and kill with, Aussec arms.

+- **Lawson Arms**

+Founded by Lawson Neal, Lawson Arms is known for creating many weapons used by Security and Police forces across the galaxy.
+Their lines range from pepper spray to even some rifles, but they're best known for their standard energy pistol, which is a versatile tool found in almost every armory in the galaxy due to its ability to serve as a non-lethal weapon, or if required, a lethal one.

 - **Vu-Cheong**